Northern Edition

 The Celtic Challenge was launched in 2023 and aims to provide top-quality domestic competition for the teams from the three Celtic nations, ensuring high-performance resources for aspiring players.

 Initially contested by one team from each nation, the competition now consists of two teams from each nation.
-Ireland have proven to be the most successful nation, with sides from the Emerald Isle winning the first two editions of the competition.
+Ireland have proven to be the most successful nation, with the Wolfhounds winning both previous editions of the competition.

 Celtic Challenge Format

-In the Celtic Challenge, each side plays a total of ten matches, in a full home and away round robin format.
+In the Celtic Challenge, each of the six sides (two from each nation) plays a total of ten matches, in a full home and away round robin format.

 advertising